DasIstAcc/SorterSystem/README.md

  and you can use it in the main program to test this sorting algorithm capabilities by comparing it to another ones.

-<span style="color: green;">Here</span> are some already implemented in the SorterSystem.cs sorting algorythms and their usage in main Program.cs
+❗Here are some already implemented in the SorterSystem.cs sorting algorythms and their usage in main Program.cs
 ```
 BubbleSort<T> bblSorter = new BubbleSort<T>();
 ShakeSort<T> shkSorter = new ShakeSort<T>();